ikr/estimates-template/README.md

 # Summary

-Write user stories in Markdown, list the implementation tasks for each (with estimation range), publish an interactive estimation document, like [that one](https://ikr.su/h/estimates-template/).
+Write user stories in Markdown, list the implementation tasks for each (with an estimation range), publish an interactive estimation document, like [that one](https://ikr.su/h/estimates-template/).

 # Usage